dlozanob/random-stuff/Amazon Web Services - CLF-C02/3. Cloud Technologie und -Services/Notes/notes.md

 ![alt text](image-107.png)

+_AWS CodeDeploy_ is a fully managed deployment service that automates software deployments to various compute services, such as Amazon Elastic Compute Cloud (EC2), Amazon Elastic Container Service (ECS), AWS Lambda, and your on-premises servers.
+Use CodeDepioy to automate software deployments, eliminating the need for error-prone manual operations.

 *AWS software development kits (SDKs)* allow users to connect with and deploy AWS services programmatically.
 AWS provides SDKs for several popular programming languages, including Java, Python, JavaScript, and C++.